 In the digital era, maintenance is no longer defined by repairing equipment after failure.
 With real-time optimization becoming the standard, manufacturers are entering a new phase where data and technology dictate when, how, and at what scale maintenance should be performed.
 This shift is more than a change of tools; it represents a fundamental transformation in how businesses perceive and manage their production systems.

-The adoption curve is accelerating worldwide.
-Plan Engineering (2021) reported that 48 % of factories had already deployed connected devices to support predictive maintenance, with another 30% under evaluation.
 In Europe, momentum is even stronger.
 Research from CXP Group (2018) revealed that 80% of German manufacturers planned to invest in predictive maintenance, with 54% already in deployment.
 These enterprises are not simply adopting new technology; they are building competitive advantages that will shape the future of manufacturing.

 Production engineer monitoring and analyzing predictive maintenance data for industrial equipment.